redouane/django-fontawesome/README.rst

 PS: still under developement, things may change, once stable it will be on PyPI.

-django-fontawesome is a django app that provides a couple of fontawesome/django related utilities, namely
+django-fontawesome is a django app that provides a couple of fontawesome/django related utilities, namely:

 - an IconField to associate fontawesome icons with model instances
 - templatetags to render fontawesome icons

 also included:

 - admin support for the IconField
 - fr locale translation

 Requirements
 ============

-PyYAML
+- PyYAML
+- Select2 (included)
+- JQuery (uses django's jquery in admin panel)

 Settings
 ========
 you need to tell django-fontawesome where your font-awesome.css resides using::

-    FONTAWESOME_CSS_URL
+    FONTAWESOME_CSS_URL # default is 'css/font-awesome.min.css'

 you can also tell it the fontawesome prefix, which as of right now is 'fa', using::

-    FONTAWESOME_PREFIX
+    FONTAWESOME_PREFIX # default is 'fa'

 Installation / Usage